mercedesb/dev-together/docs/_posts/2018-06-05-make-a-pull-request.md

 To recap, Github describes a pull request as

-_"Pull requests let you tell others about changes you've pushed to a GitHub repository.
-Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary."_
+>Pull requests let you tell others about changes you've pushed to a GitHub repository.
+Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

 So how exactly do you make a PR?
 It all comes down to branches.
 A branch is a way for you to continue development in a separate stream of work without affecting any of the other branches.
 Branching strategies are a complex topic that you can explore if you're interested, but for the purposes of this post, we'll be using a basic feature branch strategy (also referred to as a topic branch in some places).